frederic-perez/AmE-dictionary/data/idioms.md

 __let alone__ :eight: Not to mention.
 The phrase is used to emphasize that if other more significant or pressing things are not possible or cannot be accommodated, a lesser thing certainly is not or cannot either. _We can’t afford a vacation, let alone a trip to Disney World._ _If you’re living in the present, let alone in the future, you must buy this Acme product._ _Emotionally intelligent leaders go to great lengths not to be bowled over by their emotions, let alone spread the negative ones._
 __let down (one’) hair__ :dart: To cease acting formally or conservatively; to let go of one’s inhibitions or reservations. _Come on, Jim, this is a party!
 Let down your hair and go a little wild!_
 __let down (one’s) guard__ To become less guarded or vigilant; to stop being cautious about potential trouble or danger.
+__let go and let God__ To give up one’s self-determination and yield to the teachings, designs, or instructions of God or the church. _One day, I decided to just let go and let God, and I’ve been a happier person for it ever since._
 __let it slip__ To accidentally or inadvertently reveal a given secret or important piece of information.
 __let me tell you__ Used to emphasize a statement.
 __let somebody down__ To disappoint someone.
 __let someone go__ _euphemism_ To fire someone. _They let Jane go from her job._ _I’m afraid we’re going to have to let you go._
 __let the dust settle__ To allow for things return to normal after a period of excitement, a high level of activity, etc.
 __let the good times roll__ To have as much fun or live life as richly as possible.
 (Often said as an imperative.)
+__let’s get something straight__ (expression) Let’s clear up any possible confusion, misunderstanding, or uncertainty (about something); let me make this perfectly clear. _Before we get into this debate, let’s get something straight—we are to focus solely on the topic at hand, so no deviating into unrelated subjects._
+__let’s not and say (that) we did__ A sarcastic expression indicating that one would really rather not do what has been proposed. _Joe: “Why don’t we go to the farmers’ market today?”
+Sarah: “Ugh, in this weather?
+Let’s not and say we did.”_
 __let’s roll__ Let’s get out of here; let’s get moving. _That’s everything we need from the store.
 Let’s roll!_
 __letters after (one’s) name__ A series of abbreviations indicating the various levels of higher education or military honors one has received, thereby denoting a presumed level of intelligence, wisdom, or respectability. _I hate hanging out with your PhD colleagues—it seems like they’ll only take you seriously if you have letters after your name._
 __lift a finger__ To help with something.
 Often used in the negative to indicate a lack of willingness to exert even the bare minimum of effort. _I clean every weekend, and you never lift a finger to help!_